Clarion

 Clarion County, erected on March 11, 1839, from parts of Venango and Armstrong counties, is named for the Clarion River, as is the county seat town of Clarion.

-Clarion County has some of the most beautiful land in Pennsylvania, and it is truly the best place in the state for hunting and fishing.
+Clarion County boasts some of the most beautiful landscapes in Pennsylvania, making it an ideal destination for hunting and fishing.
 Clarion County alone has over 159,000 acres of forest, the most significant portion of which is Cook Forest.
-Cook Forest contains about 7,000 acres of ancient forest and boasts the largest stand of virgin white pines east of the Mississippi.
+Cook Forest encompasses approximately 7,000 acres of ancient woodland and boasts the largest stand of virgin white pines east of the Mississippi River.
 The Clarion River provides many recreational and scenic areas within Clarion County.

 Clarion County